-- 1.2 Reporting requirements - The Council is required to receive and approve, as a minimum, three main reports each year, which incorporate a variety of polices, estimates and actuals. - 1.3 Prudential and treasury indicators and treasury strategy (this report) The first, and most important report covers: - the capital plans (including prudential indicators); - a minimum revenue provision (MRP) policy (how residual capital expenditure is charged to revenue over time); - the treasury management strategy (how the investments and borrowings are to be organised) including treasury indicators; - an investment strategy (the parameters on how investments are to be managed); and - a capital strategy. - 1.4 A Mid Year Treasury Management Report - This will update members with the progress of the capital position, amending prudential indicators as necessary, and whether the treasury strategy is meeting the strategy or whether any policies require revision.
-In addition the Executive will receive quarterly update reports. - 1.5 An Annual Treasury Report This provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy. - 1.6 Scrutiny The above reports are required to be adequately scrutinised by committee before being recommended to the Council.
-This role is undertaken by the Executive. - 1.7 The suggested Treasury Management Strategy for 2018/19 covers the two main areas:
+The Council is currently required to receive and approve, as a minimum, three main treasury reports each year, which incorporate a variety of policies, estimates and actuals.

+- a.
+Prudential and treasury indicators and treasury strategy (this report) The first, and most important report covers: - the capital plans (including prudential indicators); - a minimum revenue provision (MRP) policy (how residual capital expenditure is charged to revenue over time); - the treasury management strategy (how the investments and borrowings are to be organised) including treasury indicators; - an investment strategy (the parameters on how investments are to be managed). - b.
+A Mid Year Treasury Management Report This will update members with the progress of the capital position, amending prudential indicators as necessary, and whether the treasury strategy is meeting the strategy or whether any policies require revision.
+In addition the Executive will receive quarterly update reports. - c.
+An Annual Treasury Report This year end report provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.

+Scrutiny - The above reports are required to be adequately scrutinised by committee before being recommended to the Council.
+This role is undertaken by the Executive.

+1.3 The suggested Treasury Management Strategy for 2019/20 covers the two main areas: